 The Student Development Office investigates and seeks to resolve student equity concerns and allegations of violations regarding sexual harassment and discrimination based on race, gender, religion, national origin, disability or genetic information.
 Students may submit a formal complaint to the Question & Answer Center on any college campus.
-The Question & Answer Center staff will collect the information and forward it to the Dean of Student Development for review and resolution at the lowest level possible.
-Depending on the nature of the concern, students may submit information directly to the Dean.
+The Question & Answer Center staff will collect the information and forward it to the office of Student Development for review and resolution at the lowest level possible.
+Depending on the nature of the concern, students may submit information directly to the Office of Student Development.
 Reasonable arrangements will be made for distance learning students who are unable to attend meetings on the Daytona Beach Campus.

 Student standard hours of operation are Monday through Friday 8 a.m. to 5 p.m.
 The college will close at 5pm prior to all federal holidays that are observed by the college such as the Wednesday before Thanksgiving, and the day before Independence Day (if a weekday).
 Please see individual office websites for additional hours during peak periods of registration.

 For more information on when the college is closed please view the Academic Calendar .

 - Veterans Services